legend-Xbit/anycoder/README.md

 3. Toggle the "🔍 Enable Web Search" checkbox in the sidebar

 When enabled, the AI will search the web for the latest information, best practices, and technologies related to your request.

+## Image Text Extraction

+The application supports extracting text from images using OCR (Optical Character Recognition).
+This feature allows you to:

+1. Upload image files (JPG, PNG, BMP, TIFF, GIF, WebP) through the file input
+2. Automatically extract text from the images using Tesseract OCR
+3. Include the extracted text in your prompts for code generation

+### Setting up OCR

+To use the image text extraction feature, you need to install Tesseract OCR on your system.
+See `install_tesseract.md` for detailed installation instructions.

+**Example usage:**
+- Upload an image containing text (like a screenshot, document, or handwritten notes)
+- The application will extract the text and include it in your prompt
+- You can then ask the AI to process, summarize, or work with the extracted text

 ## Available Models